doorkeeper-gem/doorkeeper/README.md

 Please note that there is a logical OR between multiple required scopes.
-In the above example, `doorkeeper_authorize! :admin, :write` means that the access token is required to have either `:admin` scope or `:write` scope, but does not need have both of them.
+In the above example, `doorkeeper_authorize! :admin, :write` means that the access token is required to have either `:admin` scope or `:write` scope, but does not need to have both of them.

 If you want to require the access token to have multiple scopes at the same time, use multiple `doorkeeper_authorize!`, for example: